-Federal tax credits for energy efficient windows and exterior doors were extended through 2013.
-If you purchased and installed qualified new doors or windows in 2013, you may be able to take advantage of these tax credits.
+Federal tax credits for energy efficient windows and exterior doors were extended through 2014.
+If you purchased and installed qualified new doors or windows from 2012 to 2014, you may be able to take advantage of these tax credits.

 - Note that the tax credit only applies to the cost of the window, not installation costs